ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 ### What to do

-For that reason it's better to deliver the changes incrementally.
+For that reason it's better to deliver the changes gradually.
 That would allow to ship many small pieces to production continuously not blocking the whole development process or the entire business uses the software.
 That would provide an immediate feedback whether the deployed small piece works or not.
 A small not working piece can be fixed or rolled back much more easier and faster than a huge bunch of changes.
-This way reduces risks.
+That reduces risks.
 It makes the delivery process comfortable and safe for both sides: working business and software development.
 It's a guaranteed nerves-free process.

-But first these small incremental steps should be identified.
-The process of steps recognition may seem hard and not obvious.
-In fact, this assumption is true.
+But first these small self-sufficient pieces should be identified.
+That may seem hard and not obvious.
+In fact, this suspect is true.
 But once one feels how to do that on a particular example, like this one, similar cases should be easier to tackle.

 On the very first step think about the initial an final stages.
 What's the difference between them?
 Which places should be changed to move from the starting point to the final one?
 The previous sections have already figured out that.
 These are places to change:

 - DB structures.
-A new table `properties_managers` for the **has and belongs to many** association should be created and the old column `properties.manager_id` should be deleted
+A new table `properties_managers` for the **has and belongs to many** association should be created and the old column `properties.manager_id` should be deleted.

 - Data.
 Remember, the old column has to be represented by another one `properties_managers.manager_id` in the new state of the system.
-So there should be a data migration fills in the new table with the old data
+So there should be a data migration fills in the new table with the old data.
+That allows not to lose data when the new data structure becomes actual.

 - Active record API.
-Mind the old association `@property.manager` gets renamed to `@property.managers` along with the bunch of automatically generated readers/writers methods
+Mind the old association `@property.manager` gets renamed to `@property.managers` along with the bunch of automatically generated readers/writers methods.
+All the places refer to these methods should be modified appropriately.

 - UI.
-The drop-down with single choice should be replaced with the one allows to choose many manages.
-See the first picture of this article
+The drop-down with single choice should be replaced with a group of check-boxes allow to choose many managers (see the first picture of this article).

 #### Step 1: DB structure changes

 My suggestion is to start with the DB structure first, if this step is present in the list of required changes.
-In our case it's in (1).
-And it's not hard to implement it: just make a usual Rails migration creates the new table.
-Pay attention, as all further steps it's an easy change can hardly break something on production servers.
+In our case it's there.

+Its implementation is not hard: just make a usual Rails migration creates the new table.
 It can be shipped without nerves at all.

+> Pay attention, as all further steps this is an easy change can hardly break something on production servers.

-The only caveat is not to forget to add necessary indexes, foreign keys, columns with correct types, and constraints.
-Otherwise, a new migration should be added, deployed again.
+The only caveat is not to forget necessary indexes, foreign keys, columns with correct types, and constraints.
+Otherwise, a new migration should be added and deployed again.
 That takes time.
 So it's better to spend some time on analyze of the requirements.
 Try to anticipate possible usages of the new structures at this stage.
 The spent time defines a correct DB structure is a good investment as it will save time later.

-Let's observe the following migration should satisfy all needs:
+Let's observe the following migration should satisfy all the needs:

 ```ruby
 class CreateHbtmTable < ActiveRecord::Migration[6.0]